euwbah/microtonal-seaboard/README.md

 ### Huh?

-Don't worry if this is all to cryptic.
+Don't worry if this is all too cryptic.
 If you want a mapping for your seaboard, simply [file an issue](https://github.com/euwbah/microtonal-seaboard/issues/new) with the "Mapping Request" label, detailing: